grafana/k6-docs/src/data/markdown/docs/03 cloud/07 Cloud reference/200 Cloud IPs.md

 - Tier 3 instances can host up to 5000 VUs

 Regardless of the tier, the amount of resources (CPU, Memory, Network) per VU is the same.

-For example, if you start a test with 400VUs, k6 uses 1 Tier 1 server, meaning that the traffic generated from our service comes from 1 IP.
+For example, if you start a test with 400VUs, k6 uses 2 Tier 1 servers, with each of them hosting 200 VUs.
+This means that the traffic generated from our service comes from 2 IPs.

 If you start a test with 1000VUs in a single load zone, k6 uses 1x Tier 2 server.
 If the same test is started in 2 load zones, k6 would allocate 500 VUs per load zone and use 4x Tier 1 servers.